tobiasjcat/ice_end/dailylogs.md

 Interviewing the town:
 - Mordecai recognized the liquor bottles.
 The brandy is from Corvail but the others are from the Republic of Ostrovia.
 Ostovia is west of the Sunset coves.
 - We asked Tenorio to ABC (Always Be Consecrating).
 Tenorio says there are many types of vampires but holy water is always helpful.
-We asked him to equip the fedorati with bottles of holy water.
+We asked him to equip the Fedorati with bottles of holy water.
 They are undead.
 - Drusilla suggests the lair is in the mountain range to North of Ice-end.
 - No one has heard of Sardush.
 - We reported our adventure to Harbeck.